 - 3. Click on Yes to reset the Scanner to its starting position. - 4.
 Position and calibrate the near field probe according to the procedure in "Positional calibration of the near field probe". - 5.
-Make sure that the near field probe is connected to the spectrum analyzer (possibly via a pre-amplifier) and that all instruments are powered on.
+Make sure that the near field probe is connected to the spectrum analyzer (possibly via a pre-amplifier) and that all instruments are powered on. - 6.
+Click on the Config tab.

-7. In the Spectrum analyzer box, near Setting, click on the Edit button.
+In the Spectrum analyzer box, near Setting, click on the Edit button.